 Provides access to specialised databases across a wide range of subjects, including Australasian political, economic, legal, social, aboriginal, health, family, technical and cultural studies. ...

 See: APA PsycInfo

 Browser requirements: Mozilla Firefox version 15.x ; Google Chrome version 22.x; IE version 11

-Abstracting and indexing database of scientific, technical, medical and social science literature.
-Includes peer-reviewed titles from international publishers, Open Access journals, conference proceedings, trade publications, patent records and quality web sources.
-Seamless links to full text sources where the library holds a subscription.
+Scopus is an abstracting and indexing citation database of peer-reviewed scientific, technical, medical and social sciences literature.
+It includes journal and monograph titles from international publishers, Open Access journals, conference proceedings, trade publications, patent records and quality web sources, and provides seamless links to full text sources where the library holds a subscription.
+It also features smart tools to track, analyse and visualize research.